 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
-Assessments in the EYFS takes the form of long, short, 'catch it as you can' and photographic observations and involves the teacher and teaching assistants.
+Assessments in the EYFS takes the form of long, short, catch it as you can and photographic observations and involves the teacher and teaching assistants.

-In September as the children start in EYFS we carry out our school and government Baseline assessments which are carried out in the first few weeks in nursery / school.
+In September, as the children start in EYFS we carry out our school (government) Baseline assessments in the first few weeks in nursery/school.
 These assessments will inform us of the children's emotional needs, as well as academic attainment at point of entry.
 This information is analysed within the EYFS team as well as being shared with the Senior Leadership Team and the Governing Body.